Skip to content

 How do I maintain an oiled oak dining table?

-Wipe clean daily with a dry or slightly damp cloth.
+Wipe daily with a dry or slightly damp cloth.
 Re-oil the top 1–2 times a year with hard-wax oil or furniture oil.
 Avoid prolonged contact with water or aggressive cleaning agents.

 Can I choose the base and top in different materials?